software-atelier/issue-tracking-sync/README.md

         "sourceName": "id",
         "targetName": "custom_field_12044"
       },
+      "writeBackFieldMappingDefinition": {
+        "sourceName": "key",
+        "targetName": "ch.loewenfels.team.workitem.attribute.external_refid"
+      },
       "defaultsForNewIssue": {
         "issueType": "change",
         "project": "TST",
         "category": ""
       },
       "actions": [
-        "SimpleFieldsRtcToJira"
+        "SimpleFieldsRtcToJira",
+        "SynchronizeComments"
       ]
     }
-    ...
   ]
+}
 ```

-A note on the field names in the [keyFieldMappingDefinition].
-The keyfield mapping is used to load an issue, and thus
+The mandatory `keyFieldMappingDefinition` is used to load an issue, and thus has no issue or project context.
+As JIRA
-has no issue or project context.
-As JIRA allows for multiple custom fields to have identical names (in different projects),
+allows for multiple custom fields to have identical names (in different projects), the field names here
-customer fields **must be defined by their internal name** here.
+**must be defined by their internal name**.

+The optional `writeBackFieldMappingDefinition` allows to define a write-back of the target key to the source issue.
+In the example above, an RTC issue is synchronized to JIRA, but the JIRA `key` is written back to the RTC issue
+in field `ch.loewenfels.team.workitem.attribute.external_refid`.

+The optional `defaultsForNewIssue` defines defaults for new issues.
+If missing, and no target issue is found using
+`keyFieldMappingDefinition`, synchronization will abort.

+Finally, the list of `actions` refers to the `name` attribute of the [actionDefinitions](#actionDefinitions)

 ## For contributors